England tour of West Indies confirmed

 The Test series begins on 8 March.

-Their opening Test will take place at the Sir Vivian Richards Cricket Ground in Antigua, with the second at the Kensington Oval from 16-20 March and the third at the National Cricket Stadium in Grenada from 24-28 March.
+The opening Test will take place at the Sir Vivian Richards Cricket Ground in Antigua, with the second at the Kensington Oval from 16-20 March and the third at the National Cricket Stadium in Grenada from 24-28 March.

 Cricket West Indies said fully vaccinated England fans will be welcome throughout the tour and that tickets will go on sale in mid-November.